“Nobody will ever love me.”

 As long as there was a warm body around, it was “good enough.”
 I didn’t realize that not only was I being unfair to myself but also the people I selected.
 I deserved to be with people whom I wanted to be with and who were upstanding and positive, and they deserved to be with people who were with them because they chose to be, not because they were the only option.
 I was doing what Zig Zigler termed as “stinkin’ thinkin.'”

-Here is another thing victims do as a result of bullying, they never permit themselves to be selfish, not realizing that a little bit of selfishness is okay, even imperative at times!
+Here is another thing targets do as a result of bullying, they never permit themselves to be selfish, not realizing that a little bit of selfishness is okay, even imperative at times!
 In the past, people have repeatedly accused these targets of being selfish when they are only caring for themselves and also shamed them into believing that anything they do for themselves is wrong.
-Therefore, they put themselves on the back burner and everyone else comes first, often at the victim’s own expense!
+Therefore, targets put themselves on the back burner and everyone else comes first, often at their own expense!

 It happened to me.
 I became shy and shut people out for fear of being harmed.
 I was afraid to say “no” to people because, in the past, I had been retaliated against and hurt for daring to set a boundary.
 I was forbidden to set boundaries and expected to, even forced to “let” others violate me.
 It was a terrible situation, which eventually caused me not to value myself as a person.